 Eligible students may apply to take courses at a post-secondary institution through the Expanded Options Program.
-A student is eligible for the Expanded Options Program if they are enrolled at Sisters High School, are in grade 11 or 12 or have not yet completed required credits for grade 11 or 12, are 16 years or older and have developed a personal education plan (PEP), and have not successfully completed the requirements for a high school diploma.
+A student is eligible for the Expanded Options Program if he or she is enrolled at Sisters High School, is in grade 11 or 12 or has not yet completed required credits for grade 11 or 12, is 16 years or older and has developed a personal education plan (PEP), and has not successfully completed the requirements for a high school diploma.
 A student who has graduated and received a diploma from high school may not participate.